 Type of Motion Must be seconded?
 Can be discussed?
 Can be Amended?
 Vote Required?
-PRIVILEGED - stops proceedings no matter what t is before asser nbly Motion to adjourn Motion to recess Question of privilege Point of order Yes Yes No No No only to length No chair & mover only No Yes No No Maj.
+PRIVILEGED - stops proceedings no matter what is before assembly Motion to adjourn Motion to recess Question of privilege Point of order Yes No Yes only to le No No No chair & mover on No Yes No No Maj.
 Maj.
 Maj.
 Chairman rules SUBSIDIARY - Determines imme ediate fate of mo otion before asse embly Table a motion To call for a vote Refer to a committee Amend a main motion Yes Yes Yes Yes No No Yes Yes Yes No No Maj.
 Yes Maj.
 2/3 Maj.
 INCIDENTAL - Handled before a INCIDENTAL - Handled before a CHOII IS LAKEII OI ii subject to will cii il iciales Close nominations Re-open nominations Withdraw a motion Appeal the ruling of the chair Yes Yes No Yes No No No Yes Yes Yes No No 2/3 Maj.
 Maj.
 Maj.
 UNCLASSIFIED - refers to motion ons that need to be considered a ıgain Motion to reconsider Motion to rescind Take from the table Yes Yes Yes Yes Yes No Yes Yes No Maj.
 2/3 Maj.
 MAIN MOTION - presents a prop osal to the asse embly Yes Yes Yes Maj.